JUANITOss/odin-recipes/README.md

 * Understood the best practices when regarding to commit msgs and web

-* Got a better grasp in git!
+* Got a better grasp of git!